hieulam86/sql-challenge/README.md

   - Import each CSV file into its corresponding SQL table.

 ### Data Analysis
+Perform the following data analysis using SQL queries:

 - List the employee number, last name, first name, sex, and salary of each employee.
 - List the first name, last name, and hire date for the employees who were hired in 1986.